 Our scientist will contact you at this stage (Day 1) to let you know your fertilisation results.
 For about 5% of patients who have eggs collected, fertilisation fails.
 Sometimes this is due to an unexpected problem identified with the eggs or sperm but sometimes there is no obvious reason.

 The fertilised egg is a single cell which then begins to divide.
 By day 3, most embryos are somewhere between 5 and 8 cells (Fig. 2).

 From day 3 onwards, the cell numbers increase and the cells begin to rearrange themselves, starting to differentiate into different types.
 By day 5, some of the embryos will reach a stage of development called a blastocyst (Fig. 3).

 A scientist checks the embryos every day and assesses and records their progress and quality.
-You can ask the scientist for an update on embryo development at any stage.

 Step 5: Embryo transfer and freezing

 At Life Fertility Clinic, we usually transfer embryos on day 5 after fertilisation, when they are at the blastocyst stage (see separate fact sheet on blastocyst culture).
 Your IVF specialist will advise you if your embryos should be transferred sooner.

 The embryo transfer involves placing the embryo(s) into the uterus using a thin plastic tube called a transfer catheter.